 Objective 2.6 To determine whether incident requires the suspension of new business.
 Description Determine whether to suspend issuance of new business, and notify relevant stakeholders (e.g., agents and regulatory authorities).
 Prioritize new business process during suspension.
 Purpose To efficiently provide essential insurance products and services for policyholders.
 To comply with the TWIA Plan of Operation and sound insurance principles.
-Participants Claims, Actuarial, Underwriting, General Manager, Communications and Legislative Affairs Action Plans Claims Sr. Business Continuity & Catastrophe Plan Analyst is to track all potential storms as they approach the Gulf of Mexico or the 80/20 zone.
+Participants Claims, Actuarial, Underwriting, General Manager, Communications and Legislative Affairs Action Plans Sr. Business Continuity & Catastrophe Plan Analyst is to track all potential events and storms as they approach the Gulf of Mexico or the 80/20 zone.
 Based on the updates from NOAA and/or the National Weather Service, determine if a named hurricane has entered the Gulf of Mexico or the 80/20 zone.
 Once confirmed by NOAA and/or the National Weather Service, the Sr. Business Continuity & Catastrophe Plan Analyst is to immediately send a notification to the VP of Underwriting and the Assistant VP that include the following information; Exact time the storm entered the zone (or the exact time of the official weather update) The most recent NWS Weather Update Report Information regarding the storm's path and likelihood of impact on the TWIA or TFPA coverage area.
 Underwriting Activates Storm Mode in TWIA policy administration system immediately after the designation of a Hurricane within the 80/20 point or within the Gulf of Mexico.
-Recommends appropriate action for the suspension of TFPA business based on the Associations' accepted/projected incident location.
+Recommends appropriate action for the suspension of TFPA business based on the Associations' accepted/projected event location.
 Updates Policy Administration systems, including informational banners, based on the direction of the General Manager.
 Prioritizes new business processing when applications and quotes are suspended, requalifying renewals and endorsement requests.
 Serves as a resource to Claims for template catastrophe reserving.
-Serves as a resource to Claims for template catastrophe reserving.
-Serves as a resource to Claims for template catastrophe reserving.
-Serves as a resource to Claims for template catastrophe reserving.
+Sends Communications and Legislative Affairs an agent bulletin on suspensions for the TWIA website and works to continue to communicate with agents throughout the moratorium.
 Considers pulling a list of top agents to contact via the call center.

 General Manager Decides whether to approve the recommendation to implement the hurricane binding exception for Texas FAIR Plan by Underwriting.
 Determines if the projected path of the storm will impact the TWIA coverage area or if it appears that the coverage will not impacted.
 Determine whether or not to resume normal business if the Hurricane sits within the 80/20 designation or within the Gulf of Mexico and will not affect the TWIA coverage area.
 Communications and Legislative Affairs Reports to Texas Legislature and TDI on TFPA /TWIA's suspension of acceptance to new business in impacted counties.
 Distributes an Agent Bulletin, updates the website with an Agent specific posting, and posts on Facebook and Twitter regarding the suspension of new business.
 Distributes an Agent Bulletin, updates the website with an Agent specific posting, and posts on Facebook and Twitter regarding claim reporting procedures when TWIA predicts a significant multi-county impact but the incident does not result in the suspension of business.
-Exhibits, or Related Documents How to Activate Storm Mode Additional Information Hurricane Binding Exception: After a windstorm is designated as a hurricane by the United States Weather Bureau being in the Gulf of Mexico or within the boundaries of 80 degrees west longitude and 20 degrees north latitude.
+Exhibits, or Related Documents How to Activate Storm Mode Additional Hurricane Binding Exception: After a windstorm is designated as a hurricane by the United Information States Weather Bureau being in the Gulf of Mexico or within the boundaries of 80 degrees west longitude and 20 degrees north latitude.
 The following roles have permission to activate Storm Mode in NOTUS: General Manager, Vice President of Underwriting, Chief Actuary and Vice President of Enterprise Analytics, Senior Underwriting Managers, UW Support Services.
 Compliance Hurricane binding exception found in the Plan of Operation at 28 TAC 5.4001(d)(2)(E)(ii).
 QA or Testing